MartijnDingemans/delayed_reactant_labeling/docs/source/design_choices.rst

 It repeats this the number of ``steps_per_step`` times, and discards the intermediate results.
 The last array of predicted concentration is saved at the corresponding time stamp.

-This method does not work well in stiff problems and using an ODE solver is recommended.
+This method does not work well in stiff problems, and using an ODE solver is recommended.